 X-ray vision remote software can be downloaded from www.x10.com and used to view your camera images from anywhere via an internet connection.
 Just enter your home computer's IP address, type in your password and you are able to see the images from the remote camera ( updated every 10 seconds to 2 minutes).

 XEMICS XE8000 supports Internet Connected Appliances Protocol (iCAP).
 XEMICS has demonstrated functionality of Tetraedre(2) and emWare(3) protocols on its ultra-low-power mixed-signal XE8000 MCU.
 Both protocols are based on a Windows or UNIX PC used as server and then point-to-point connection between the server and appliance.

-This is the second of three articles that examine key trends enabling and driving the development of the Networked Home.
-The first article covered Science and Technology Trends while this one discusses Market and Consumer Trends.
-The final installment will address Social and Demographic Trends.
+In this last of a three-part series, I will explore some of the Social and Demographic trends that are driving the development of the Networked Home.
+The first article covered Science and Technology Trends, and the second focused on Market and Consumer trends.
 As always, your comments and suggestions are encouraged.